Kottiyam

-Kottiyam is one of the fast developing suburban towns located at the southern end of Kollam city in Kollam district, Kerala, India.
+Kottiyam is a suburban town located at the southern end of Kollam city in Kollam district, Kerala, India.
 The town is home to many popular educational institutions, hospitals, restaurants, hotels, and retail stores.
 Kottiyam is strategically located and therefore a regular stopover for long-distance travellers wishing to freshen up during their journeys.

 Geographical location

 Kottiyam is on the National Highway 66 between Kazhakoottam town and Kollam City.
 There are regular bus services from Kollam City.
-It is at a distance of around 12 km from the City of Kollam and 11 km from Paravur Town.
+It is at a distance of around 12 km from Kollam and 11 km from Paravur.